deshaw/pjrmi/TECHNICAL.md

 The second form of access control is the allow-list of Java classes which a Python client may be permitted to access.
 If a Python client cannot access a certain class in the Java server then they are unable to invoke methods of that class.
-If this access control is enabled in the server then code injection is disabled, for obvious reasons.
+If this access control is enabled in the server then vulnerabilites due to code injection are mitigated, for obvious reasons.

 ### Argument passing optimizations